sockysec/Telerecon/README.md

 python3 setup.py
 ```
 7. As prompted by the script, input your Telegram API key, hash, and phone number (these details will be saved locally).

 8. Telegram may message you a verification code, to confirm setup.
 If so input the verification code.

 9. If prompted to "Please enter your phone (or bot token):" then you may need to re-input your account phone number.
 Telegram will then message you the code (in Telegram) to verify your login "Please enter the code you received:".
+    This may not occur until you first try to use the script functions for the first time.

 10. Telerecon is now installed, run launcher.py to use.